Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-} The CP relation (a cap can be pulled out from under a strand but not from over, Section \ref{subsubsec:wrels}) implies that arrow heads near a cap are zero, as shown on the right.
-Denote this relation also by \glost{CP}.
-(Also note that a tail near a cap is not set to zero.)
+\parpic[r]{ } The CP relation (a cap can be pulled out from under a edge but not from over, Section \ref{subsubsec:wrels}) implies that arrow heads vanish next to a cap, as shown on the right.
+We denote this relation also by \glost{CP}.
+(Note that an arrow tail near a cap may not vanish.)

+The $W^2$, TV, and CW relations are skeleton relations introduced in Section~\ref{subsubsec:wrels} which describe the interactions of wens with each other, vertices and caps, and they continue to apply to the skeleta of arrow diagrams.

+The Flip Relations FR imply that wens ``commute'' with arrow heads, but ``anti-commute'' with arrow tails.
+We denote the associated graded Flip Relations also by \glost{FR}.

-As in the previous sections, and in particular in Definition~\ref{def:wJac}, we define a ``w-Jacobi diagram'' (or just ``arrow diagram'') on a foam skeleton by allowing trivalent chord vertices.
-Denote the circuit algebra of formal linear combinations of arrow diagrams by $\calA^{(s)wt}$.
+As in Definition~\ref{def:wJac}, we define a ``w-Jacobi diagram'' (or just ``arrow diagram'') on a foam skeleton by allowing trivalent arrow vertices.
+Denote the circuit algebra of formal linear combinations of arrow diagrams, modulo the relations of $\calA^{(s)w}$ and the $\aSTU$ relations of Figure~\ref{fig:STU}, by $\calA^{(s)wt}$.
 We have the following bracket-rise theorem: